 10 ways my undiagnosed ADHD showed up in motherhood, and how my diagnosis made me realize I wasn’t just a bad mom

-I was recently diagnosed with ADHD as a 33 year- old mom and it has been both a validating and fascinating experience.
+I was recently given an ADHD diagnosis as a 33 year- old mom and it has been both a validating and fascinating experience.
 To learn that all of my quirks and characteristics weren’t just flaws but neurological wirings has been so freeing.
 My brain is just different- always has been.

 I always thought I was just not very good at adulting.